mehulagg/gitlab/doc/administration/audit_events.md

 ### Limitation

-The Audit Log CSV file size is limited to a maximum of `100,000` events.
+The Audit Log CSV file is limited to a maximum of `100,000` events.
 The remaining records are truncated when this limit is reached.

 ### Enable or disable Audit Log Export to CSV